-Vehicle Damage During International Shipping
+How to Handle Vehicle Damage During International Shipping

 When you move a car overseas, you want to find a safe and reliable vehicle transportation service that you can count on.
 That being said, even the most trustworthy vehicle shipping company can make mistakes.
-That is why it is extremely important to know what to look for and what to do if your car is damaged during international shipping.
+That is why it is essential to know what to look for and what to do if your car is damaged during international shipping.

 Look for dents and scratches in well-lit areas.
 Also, check under both the rear and front bumper of the car to look for signs of impact.
-This may prove that you car was hit or ran into another vehicle during international travel.
+This may prove that your car was hit or ran into another vehicle during international travel.